People at ILR

 Overview

-Kim holds two master’s degrees—one in Special Education from the University of Florida, and one in Educational Administration from the University of Oklahoma.
+Kim holds a doctorate in Special Education with an emphasis on secondary transition from the University of Oklahoma.
 Kim maintains K-12 teaching certification and Principal certification in Oklahoma.
-She is working on completing her Ph.D. in Special Education with an emphasis on transition at the University of Oklahoma.
-Kim has won national awards and is highly regarded as an expert in transition within the VR networks.
-She has presented all over the United States and in Europe sharing promising practices, partnerships, and innovative programs for students and youth with disabilities.
+Kim has won national awards and has presented all over the United States and in Europe sharing promising practices, partnerships, and innovative programs for students and youth with disabilities.
 Kim also completed a juvenile justice certificate program on the Oklahoma team through Georgetown University.

 Prior to her work in VR, Kim was a special education teacher for 10 years and worked at the Oklahoma State Department of Education, Special Education Services, for 4 years.
 While there, Kim began as a monitoring and compliance coordinator, wrote and received an almost $5 million State Personnel Development Grant, and promoted to Associate State Director, where she supervised teams over contracts, professional development, data collection and reporting, transition, and mental health.
 It was during her time in this position that she began working closely with national technical assistance centers, such as NSTTAC, NPSO, NDPC-SD, and IDEA Partnership.
 Her love for transition grew tremendously in this role, and she began to build partnerships around Oklahoma through the Oklahoma Transition Council and through a transition goal in the State Personnel Development Grant.